microsoft/react-native-windows-samples/website/versioned_docs/version-0.71/rnw-dependencies.md

 original_id: rnw-dependencies
 ---

+You can only develop React Native for Windows app on Windows.
 You can run React Native for Windows apps only on:

 - All Windows 11 devices
 - Windows 10 devices with Windows version: 10.0.16299.0 (aka 1709, aka Redstone 3, aka Fall Creators Update) or higher